-The Documents section allows you to share, print, and view documents streamed from your DIR-880L to your mobile device.
+The Documents section allows you to share, print, and view documents streamed from your DIR-885L to your mobile device.
 Tap the document icon on the main menu to browse the files on your mobile device.

+UTM Firewall Management.pdf

+- Tap to return to the main menu. - Tap to refresh, sort, or mark files for deletion. - Tap the star icon next to each file to download it to your device and add it into your Favorites section.

+Tap for additional options:

-Tap to return to the main menu.
+- Tap to return to the main menu.

-C Tap to update the list of files.
+- C Tap to update the list of files.

-Tap to sort the files by name, size, type, or date.
+- ightharpoonup Tap to sort the files by name, size, type, or date.

-m Check a file then tap to delete it.
+- Check a file then tap to delete it.